kukuu/digitalTransformationStrategies/README.md

 		5. Managing and generating Configuration data for specified Components based on Framework.

+		Tools

+		1. GIT / GitHub - Probably the most common source management tool available.
+		   Used for Source Control Managemen.
+In addition to its great forking and pull request features, GitHub also has plugins that can connect with Jenkins to facilitate integration and deployment

+		2. Ansible - Configuration Management Tool similar to Puppet and Chef.

+		3. Docker - It eases configuration management, control issues, and scaling by allowing containers to be moved from one place to another.

+		4. Jenkins - As an extensible automation server, Jenkins can be used as a simple CI server or turned into the continuous delivery hub for any project.

+	   5. Jenkins can easily distribute work across multiple machines, helping drive builds, tests and deployments across multiple platforms faster

 ##### Quality Assurance Approach :

 		1. Testing Environment & Test Coverage